- What are chronic respiratory conditions?

 Treatment or management of chronic respiratory conditions

 The writing of an asthma action plan is a key part of the National Asthma Council Australia’s guidelines for the management of asthma.
 Asthma action plans are prepared for patients with asthma by a health care professional.
 Written asthma action plans can help people with asthma to manage their condition and reduce the severity of acute asthma episodes.
-According to self-reporting in the 2011-12 Australian Health Survey, an estimated 20% of people with asthma aged 15 and over have a written asthma action plan.
+According to self-reporting in the 2014-15 National Health Survey, an estimated 28% of people with asthma have a written asthma action plan (source 1).

 People with asthma require admission to hospital when flare-ups or ‘attacks’ are potentially life-threatening or when they cannot be managed at home or by a GP.